sblanck/smagexp/README.md

 ### First Analysis

 #### Recount
 The first step is to fetch raw count data from Recount.
 The recount wrap the recount bioconductor package.
-It only needs the accession ID (iof the experiment.
+It only needs the accession ID of the experiment.
 ![Recount tool form](https://raw.githubusercontent.com/sblanck/smagexp/master/images/smagexp_recount_form.png)

 *Recount tool form*